 Credits attempted at prior post-secondary institutions will be included in determining Satisfactory Academic Progress.
 The Registrar evaluates and posts transcripts from prior institutions.
 All posted transfer credit hours on official transcripts are considered attempted and earned.
 Transfer credit hours and grades are included in the Minimum Cumulative Financial Aid GPA, Pace, and Maximum Time Frame calculations.

-If a transcript is provided after financial aid is awarded, Cumulative Financial Aid GPA, Pace, and Maximum Time Frame will be reviewed at the end of the currently enrolled term.
+If transfer credit hours and grades are posted after financial aid is awarded, Cumulative Financial Aid GPA, Pace, and Maximum Time Frame will be reviewed at the end of the currently enrolled term.

 - Students making SAP will have grade level recalculated relative to the new accepted credits applying to their degree.

 Grades of W (withdraw), I (Incomplete), X (No Pass, Withdraw), N (No Credit / Audit), and F (Failing) will be counted toward the number of credits attempted but not counted as passed or earned.
+Coursework for an “I” grade must be completed within one calendar year or the grade will be converted to an “F” grade.
+Upon the successful completion of a course that the student previously received an “I” grade, the student may contact our office for an evaluation of eligibility.
+If the student does not contact the office, a review will be conducted at the end of the payment period following the grade conversion.
 If a graduate student earns a grade of T (work in progress), he/she will need to contact our office for an evaluation of eligibility.

 Repeated credits will be counted toward the number of credits attempted.
 Repeats of previously unearned credits are eligible for funding within reason.
 Students may receive funding for a previously passed course one time only.